status-im/specs/docs/stable/5-secure-transport.md

 If Alice later recovers her account, the Double Ratchet state information will not be available, so she is no longer able to decrypt any messages received from existing contacts.

-If an incoming message (on the same Whisper/Waku topic) fails to decrypt, a message is replied with the current bundle, so that the other end is notified of the new device.
+If an incoming message (on the same Whisper/Waku topic) fails to decrypt, the node replies a message with the current bundle, so that the node notifies the other end of the new device.
 Subsequent communications will use this new bundle.

 ## Messaging